 The Board of Bar Commissioners (Board) is established by Supreme Court Rule 24-101C as the governing board of the State Bar.
 The Board is responsible for overseeing the executive director, sections, committees, commissions, divisions, and task forces and making decisions to fulfill the mission of improving the quality of legal services to the citizens of New Mexico.
-The Board will meet five times in 2016.
-While Board members receive no compensation, they do receive mileage and per diem allowances for travel in accordance with Supreme Court rule and the State of New Mexico travel policies.
+The board will meet five times in 2017.
+While Board members receive no compensation, they do receive mileage and per diem allowances for travel in accordance with the Supreme Court rule and New Mexico travel policies.

-The expenses for Board meetings are based on the assumption that during 2016, two Board meetings will be held in Santa Fe, three will be held in Albuquerque.
+The expenses for Board meetings are based on the assumptions that during 2017, one Board meeting will be held in Santa Fe, one Board meeting will be held in Ruidoso, and three will be held in Albuquerque.
 Board committees also conduct business by teleconference throughout the year.

 In-state travel expenses for the president will cover State Bar business and attendance at certain Board committee meetings and other State Bar business.
 Included within this item is travel for officers to attend various State Barrelated activities, conferences and training programs.
-The 2016 travel for the officers is based on the assumption that they may attend national conferences.
+The 2017 travel for the officers is based on the assumption that they may attend national conferences.
 The president may attend the annual meetings of the state bars of Texas, Oklahoma, Utah and Arizona.

-Awards are presented to recognize those who have distinguished themselves or who have made exemplary contributions to the State Bar.
+Awards are presented to recognize those who have distinguished themselves or have made exemplary contributions to the State Bar.